shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-*endorse_skill* function can be called by a manager, coworker or any user.
-To endorse someone endorsee must give a personalized comment about the person, this will help us in spam reductions of endorsements. if the endorsee is manager in the user's current company this will also make the user's skill verified.  **
+The `endorse_skill` function can be called by a manager, coworker or any user.
+To endorse someone, the endorsee must give a personalized comment about the person, this will help us in spam reductions of endorsements.
+If the endorsee is a manager in the user's current company this will also make the user's skill verified.

 ```solidity
 function endorse_skill(